 I started with older cookbooks and couldn't find either a coffee cake OR a crumb cake.
 Finally I found a recipe for what was called a coffee cake, but it was really a sweet yeasted bread and not a cake at all.

 So, I cobbled together some notes and ideas and walnuts and coffee and went into the kitchen to grind some soft white wheat berries to make flour to make a cake.
 Because, well, why not?

 This coffeecake is moist and a little crumbly at the same time.
 It's sweet, but the sweetness is offset a bit by the coffee.
 It's got crunchy bits from the caramelized sugar and little chewy nubs of walnut.
 This would be great with coffee.
 Or a glass of milk.
 Or maybe just with a fork, for dessert.

-If you don't have a grain mill to grind your own wheat, then just use whatever flour you like and hope to heck that it works.
+If you don't have a grain mill (I have a Mockmill) to grind your own wheat, then just use whatever flour you like and hope to heck that it works.
 Hah!
 But seriously, it ought to be just fine with either store-bought white wheat or with all purpose flour.
 If you use the darker whole wheat flour, you'll probably need just a little bit more moisture - a tablespoon or so should suffice.

 Coffee Coffeecake Cake